 The good news is that whatever your budget, there are more stylish and individualized diamond rings available than ever before.
 For those looking for something beyond the classic round or emerald cut, where size and quality play a big factor in the purchase, the retailer Catbird presents a range of designer-made diamond rings under $3,000.
 “Considering how personal the process of searching for a ring is, we think the price should be secondary to how a ring makes you feel, and what your aesthetic preferences guide you towards,” says Sriya Karumanchi, the store’s Marketing Manager.
 Among her favorites are the modern gold and diamond Diamond Brickwork Ring ($2,025) made exclusively for Catbird by WWAKE, a Brooklyn-based design firm.
 Another feminine option is a gold Paeonia ring by Sofia Zakia with a rose-cut diamond center, which retails for $2,850.

-Whether your budget is $1,500 or upwards of $10,000, there is a diamond ring that will suit your style.
+Whether your budget to spend on an engagement ring is $1,500 or upwards of $10,000, there is a diamond ring that will suit your style.
 “In the end, the love you share is always what is most important,” affirms Kormind.
 “Buying a ring should be a joyful and special moment, not something that brings on financial insecurity.”

-5. Aside from Monetary Value, Engagement Rings Have Lasting Emotional Value and Will be Worn for Decades to Come.
+5. Aside from Monetary Value, Buy an Engagement Rings That Will Have Lasting Emotional Value

 “Don’t be afraid to stretch your budget,” Wegman says.
 “You won’t regret it since this is something you’ll wear for many years.”